 The “All Together Service” is our intergenerational service where we try to intentionally include God’s people of all ages in a single service.
 This is usually held on the first Sunday of the month, however we like to share our special services like the beginning of Lent or Advent together, which do not always fall at the beginning of the month.
 During this service we share Communion through the method of Intinction.

-“Traditional Communion” is served on the third Sunday of the month.
-Communion is served to people in their seats in small cups and pieces of bread.
+Communion is served on the third Sunday of the month in the seats in small cups and pieces of bread.

 Connecting with others in prayer, bible study and fellowship is an important aspect of our life as Christians.
 During the next year we will be encouraging our congregation to spend time with each other, encouraging each other in the faith and equipping each other in service.